-In its simplest terms, heating water in a washing machine accounts for up to 10 per cent of a household’s electric bill, that’s £30-£50 on an average £500 annual bill.
+In its simplest terms, heating water in a washing machine accounts for up to 10 per cent of a household’s electric bill.
+That’s £30-£50 on an average £500 annual bill.
 To put this into perspective, when it comes to a cold fill washing machines when the wash temperature is reduced to 30°C, a lot of time and energy is required to heat water from the mains temperature which is around 8°C.

-A Dual Fill washing machine will give an “intelligent” mixed fill which means the machine will use existing hot water and balance it out with colder water dependent on the temperature and wash selected.
+A Dual Fill washing machine will give an “intelligent” mixed fill, which means the machine will use existing hot water and balance it out with colder water dependent on the temperature and wash selected.

 What Is Dual Fill?

 According to The Solar Trade Association, the UK has now reached its 1 million solar homes milestone – both Solar PV and Solar Thermal – making solar hot water the most popular of all the micro-technologies available to British homeowners.
-This mean there are a growing number of people generating gallons of hot water that sit in our homes waiting to be used.
+This means there are a growing number of people generating gallons of hot water that sit in our homes waiting to be used.
 Dual Fill washing machines are designed to handle this hot water.

 Whether from a solar, preheated tank or other renewable hot water sources, these washing machines are up to four times cheaper to heat than it is to use electric according to uSwitch, perfect for those who are looking to save time, money and energy by not having to heat water within the machine.

 Please note that Dual Fill washing machines, unfortunately, won’t be suitable for everyone and will best live up to their promises if you have a greener supply of hot water.
 These supplies include; combi boilers, heat pumps, hot water cylinder, preheated tanks, solar energy systems and solid fuel systems.